KNHL

 KNHL (channel 5) is a television station licensed to Hastings, Nebraska, United States, affiliated with The CW Plus.
-It is a full-power satellite of Lincoln-based KCWH-LD (channel 18) which is owned by Gray Television.
+It is a full-power satellite of Lincoln-based KCWH-LD (channel 18) which is owned by Gray Media.
 As KHAS-TV, it formerly served as the NBC affiliate for the western side of the Lincoln–Hastings–Kearney market.
-KNHL is a sister station to York-licensed NBC affiliate KSNB-TV (channel 4) and Lincoln-licensed CBS affiliate KOLN (channel 10) and its satellite KGIN (channel 11) in Grand Island.
+KNHL is a sister station to NBC affiliate KSNB-TV (channel 4) in York and CBS affiliates KOLN/KGIN (channels 10 and 11) in Lincoln and Grand Island.
 KNHL's transmitter is located on US 281 north of Hastings.

 In 2014, Gray acquired Hoak Media; as it already owned the three aforementioned stations (KOLN/KGIN and KSNB) in the same market, it planned to sell KHAS to the shell company Excalibur Broadcasting and operate KHAS under a shared services agreement (SSA).
-As a result of growing FCC scrutiny towards "virtual duopolies", Gray instead let KHAS fall silent on June 13, 2014 and its programming and news operation were relocated to KSNB-TV, pending a sale of KHAS-TV to a minority owned broadcaster, Legacy Broadcasting.
+As a result of growing FCC scrutiny towards "virtual duopolies", Gray instead let KHAS fall silent on June 13, 2014, and its programming and news operation were relocated to KSNB-TV, pending a sale of KHAS-TV to a minority owned broadcaster, Legacy Broadcasting.
 In September 2018, Gray agreed to purchase KNHL.